-In each of our retail call center facilities, our employee agents, or call center insurance agents, conduct outbound telephone sales using insurance sales leads obtained from sales leads vendors or generated by our own marketing efforts or through our affinity partner relationships.
+In each of our retail call center facilities, our employee agents, or call center insurance agents, conduct outbound telephone sales using insurance sales leads obtained from sales lead vendors or generated by our own marketing efforts or through our affinity partner relationships.
 To a much lesser extent, the call center insurance agents also handle inbound telephone and web-based inquiries directly from consumers.
-Our patented ALISS® platform provides a structured environment in which our call center insurance agents are able to efficiently handle both in-bound and out-bound sales traffic.
+Our Applicant and Prospect System provides a structured environment in which our call center insurance agents are able to efficiently handle both in-bound and out-bound sales traffic.

-Efinancial is reliant on a capable and well-trained sales force of insurance agents to effectively operate its call centers.
-It is therefore important for Efinancial's business to attract, retain and develop its call center insurance agents.
+Efinancial is reliant on a capable and well-trained sales force of insurance agents to effectively operate its call center platform.
+It is therefore important for Efinancial's business to attract, retain and develop its insurance agents.
 Efinancial primarily recruits individuals with little or no prior experience in the insurance industry.
 We seek to develop a career path for our recruits by providing a comprehensive training program designed to assist new recruits in becoming licensed agents and achieving success with call center marketing.
 In a process that typically takes between six to eighteen weeks, a new hire will receive training, learn to develop leads and work towards receiving the required insurance sales licenses.
-Following licensure and promotion to retail call center agent, a new agent is placed on the sales floor, where monitoring and coaching continue.
+Following licensure and promotion to retail call center agent, a new agent is placed on the physical or virtual sales floor, where monitoring and coaching continue.
 As an agent develops sales experience, the level of supervision of that agent decreases and the agent is able to handle more sophisticated sales opportunities.

-For the years ended December 31, 2020 and December 31, 2019, Efinancial's retail call centers generated a total of \$41.0 million and \$35.8 million, respectively, in commission revenues, of which \$30.8 million and \$21.7 million, respectively, were generated from sales of Fidelity Life products.
+For the years ended December 31, 2022 and December 31, 2021, Efinancial's retail call centers generated a total of \$41.0 million and \$44.6 million, respectively, in commission revenues, of which \$28.9 million and \$34.1 million, respectively, were generated from sales of Fidelity Life products.